harshitbhalla/harshitbhalla/README.md

 ## About me
-With a strong foundation in the Technology sector, I am a dedicated practitioner focused on building impactful, scalable AI solutions.
+With a strong foundation in the Technology sector, I am a dedicated practitioner focused on building impactful and scalable AI solutions.
 I specialize in **Machine Learning, Deep Learning, and AI-driven product development**, with a proven ability to translate raw data into actionable intelligence.

 As a **TensorFlow Certified Developer** and **AWS Certified Cloud Practitioner**, I bring a robust understanding of model development, cloud architecture, and production-ready ML pipelines.
 I have extensive hands-on experience building NLP and vision-based solutions using **Hugging Face Transformers**, leveraging both the pipeline API and custom fine-tuning workflows, combined with **PyTorch** and **TensorFlow** for optimal performance.